6 ways to get rid of blackheads

 How to get rid of blackheads on the nose

 The nose is probably the most common area to experience blackheads.
 The reason why is because the nose has more oil glands than any other part of the face, and excess oil is a key component in the formation of blackheads.
-Getting rid of nose blackheads is no different to getting rid of blackheads on the other areas of the face.
+If you want to know how to remove blackheads on your nose, it is no different to getting rid of blackheads on the other areas of the face.
 That means consistently following a skincare routine suitable for your skin type and regular use of a BHA exfoliant to remove oil, dirt and dead skin cells on the surface of skin and inside pores.
 Removing blackheads yourself can damage your skin if done incorrectly, follow the steps above to ensure your nose blackheads are removed safely or visit a beautician if you don’t feel like going it alone.

 Which Paula's Choice products should I use if I suffer from blackheads?